 ps -ylC httpd --sort:rss

-The above process is what the Apache documentation recommends using:
+The above process is what the Apache documentation recommends, as outlined here: